 My top three places to visit are:

-A 39 station loop system around Yangon is the perfect was to experience life in Yangon.
+Yangon Circle Line Train: A 39 station loop system around Yangon is the perfect was to experience life in Yangon.
 We had a couple of chickens on board our carriage which the kids thought was just hilarious.
-The circle line costs about 30c and to complete the loop takes about 4hrs.
-There are open windows, be careful hanging out of!
+The circle line takes about 4hrs to complete the loop.
+There are open windows, be careful hanging out of them!
 People will come and go but the novelty of westerns on their local train never gets old, you’ll hear the vendors coming up and down the aisle flogging their goods and food, its quite the experience.

 Check out more things to do in Yangon for kids here.